Visser Labs – WooCommerce Plugins

 • Don’t edit the Product ID column.
 Also used for matching, and touching it can create duplicates.

 • Don’t rename the column headers.
-Product Importer Deluxe uses headers to map columns to WooCommerce fields.
+WooCommerce matches them on the Column Mapping screen, and keeping the export’s original names means it does that work for you.
 Rewriting “Regular Price” as “Price” forces you into manual mapping.

 Run the import